davidgma/fresh-food-old-version/doc/040 fresh_rules.md

 ## The Fresh Food Rules

 These are the rules for what counts as genuinely fresh food.
-More details are given further down, including many exceptions to the rules.
+More details are given further down (at least they hopefully will be - this is work-in-progress), including many exceptions to the rules.

 1. Tinned/canned/jarred foods are forbidden.
 1. Foods that are kept fresh by the packaging, such as using a modified atmosphere, are forbidden.